 And where traditional farmhouses were typically two or 1.5 stories – with living areas downstairs and sleeping areas upstairs – it's not unusual to find a single-story home in the Modern Farmhouse style.
 It's also quite the trend to have the master suite on the first floor – even with new 1.5 or two-story Farmhouse plans.

 This charming one-story Modern Farmhouse style home takes the classic design into the present with its updated exterior and interior features.
 The front porch – while perhaps not as wide as those in some traditional farmhouses – is as welcoming and warm.
 Open the wood-trimmed front door, and walk into an open floor layout with a vaulted Great Room, kitchen, dining area, and rear covered porch.
 There are four bedrooms and three bathrooms, a family room, bonus room, and an outdoor kitchen (Plan #142-1218).

 Elements of the Modern Farmhouse

 1. White and Gray

-A more neutral color palette is a great strategy in creating a timeless and warm design.
+A more neutral color palette is a great strategy for creating a timeless and warm design.
 Think neutrals such as white, shades of beige, creams, silver, and other muted tones – like light gray and slate – especially for the home’s exterior facade.
-A splash of color here and there is on trend, particularly with decor accents that spice up the interior space.
+A splash of color here and there is on-trend, particularly with decor accents that spice up the interior space.